babonet13/HostYourNode/deploy/3_DeployNodes_GUI.md

 ![Step 10](https://github.com/babonet13/Images/blob/master/Portainer/NodeDeployment/Step_10.png)

-Step 11 > Do the following action :
+Step 11 > Do the following actions :
 * Fill the "Name" field with the "bitcoin-node" value
 * Fill the "Image" filed with the "hostyournode/bitcoind_pkg-ubuntu_arm32v7:0.17.0" value
 * Clic on the "+ map additional port" button (in the "Port mapping" section)